MrSunshyne/choupidou-case/docs/README.md

 </div>

 ::: warning COMPATIBILITY NOTE
-VuePress requires Intelligence <= 3.142 for optimal results
+It requires Intelligence <= 3.142 for optimal results
 :::